resbaz/nectar-cloud-lessons/Planning/Lessons.md

 * A web browser.
 Preferably a modern one that renders the PDF checklists.

-# Lesson III

-**Topic:** Accessing and updating your new computer
+# Accessing your new computer

 ## Learning objectives

 By the end of this lesson, participants will be able to securely access a running VM via ssh (without using passwords).
-They will also be able to update their Ubuntu/Debian based VM's to the latest versions of the installed software, and know how to add and remove rules to their security groups, hence blocking and allowing access to the VM.

-They need to know that different operating systems have different package managers: and that the commands we use are specific to the Ubuntu operating system in play.
+They need to know that different operating systems have different default users managers: and that the ubuntu user we use is specific to the Ubuntu operating system in play.

 ## Motivation

 In order to work with NeCTAR VM's, researchers need to know to access their VM's so that they can do basic maintenance.

-They will also know the commands to use on Debian and Ubuntu based VM's to keep the installed software up to date.
-Hence improving the security of their VM's.

 This knowledge is also a foundation for securely moving files between a VM and the researchers desktop, which is covered in a later lesson.